kmehltretter82/frama-c-linux/ivette/src/frama-c/doc.md

 in different projects, and to compare the obtained results.

-At any time, there is only one _current_ project: all information shown in Ivette relates to the current project, and all actions are applied to the current project.
+At any time, there is only one _current_ project: all information shown in the GUI relates to the current project, and all actions are applied to the current project.

 You can manage projects and change the current project via the